Last updated on December 11, 2022 by Wandering our World

 Famagusta, known as Gazimağusa in Turkish, is defined by its 500 year old city walls, and incredible architecture such as the 14th century Mustafa Pasha Mosque, and Orthello Castle.
 The abandoned ghost town of Varosha is a suburb of Famasgusta and worth a visit in itself.

-I’m not lying when I say North Cyprus feels different from South Cyprus, from lira being used rather than Euros, to Turkish on shopfronts and in conversation.
-While the religion on this side is predominantly Muslim, compared to the Christian south.
+We’re not lying when we say North Cyprus feels different from South Cyprus, from Turkish lira being used rather than Euros, to Turkish on shopfronts and in conversation.
+While the religion on this side is also predominantly Muslim, compared to the Christian south.

 If you fly from, or fly to, the airport in North Cyprus (Ercan International Airport) you will have to go via Istanbul, due to the fact that Turkey is the only country that recognizes North Cyprus as it’s own republic.

 So no direct flight, annoying right?
 Wrong – here’s the perfect excuse to spend a weekend in Istanbul, a vibrant, exciting metropolitan city where east meets west.